Wolfowitz Doctrine: Political Reactions

+Growing acceptance

+John Lewis Gaddis argued that the world “to some extent” accepts U.S. hegemony, primarily when the alternatives are specified: a return to balance-of-power politics (implying higher military spending for other major actors), reliance on the United Nations to “run the world,” or international anarchy.
+In his view, U.S. hegemony is therefore often regarded less as a “positive good” than as the “lesser of evils.”
+He added that the idea of a single dominant hegemony has historical precedents, citing Rome and the British Empire.

 Revised version

 The public outcry was such that the document was hastily rewritten under the close supervision of Secretary of Defense Dick Cheney and Chairman of the Joint Chiefs of Staff Colin Powell before a revised version was officially released on April 16, 1992.
 James Mann commented that Libby wanted to shift the emphasis subtly, smoothing over the “keep-the-allies-down” theme and emphasize the "broader idea of America’s enduring military superiority".The main point shouldn’t be to block rival powers, but rather for the United States to become so militarily strong, so overwhelming that no country would dream of ever becoming a rival. (...)
 The costs would be too high; America’s military technology would be so advanced, its defense budget so high that no one else could afford the huge sums necessary to embark on a long-term military buildup that, even if successful, would still not catch up to the United States for thirty years or more.
 Thus, the United States would be the world’s lone superpower not just today or ten years from now but permanently.
 (Mann, p.
-212)In Mann's view the toned-down version still contained, in euphemistic wording, the same basic ideas of the US strategy as the first draft.
+212)In Mann's view the revised version still contained, in euphemistic wording, the same ideas of the US strategy as the first draft.
 Referring to Patrick Tyler, Mann states, that two months after the leak, a Pentagon correspondend had reported that the Pentagon had “abandoned” the idea that its strategy should be to block the emergence of a rival to American military supremacy.

-National Security Strategy

-The internal paper is not to be mistaken for the officially released National Security Strategy (NSS) 1992.
-Yet, according to Mann, Cheney had "liked the revised draft so much that he ordered parts of it to be declassified and made public."
-Mann refers to a remark by Khalilzad who had recalled that Cheney "took ownership of it".
-In January 1993, when the Bush administration left office, the revised draft was published as America's Defense Strategy for the 1990s.
+In a Washington Post article, Mann noted that the "vision of an American superpower was actually made more sweeping" in the revised version.
+Libby had just "dropped the language about competitors" in order to give the impression of softening the draft.
+Contrary to this, Mann sees the new version as more rigorous, insofar as it contained a "more breathtaking vision"; ...
+America would develop such enormous superiority in military power and technology that other countries would realize it would be self-defeating to try to compete. ...
+Libby's revision spoke more vaguely about preserving America's "strategic depth", ... in Libby's rewrite, ... "strategic depth" referred to America's advantageous position in the world, its extensive network of bases, weaponry and advanced levels of military technology.As a second key idea in the revised version, Mann sees the "shaping the future security environment", including "everything from peacekeeping missions to stopping the proliferation of weapons of mass destruction".